Documentation

 • At the top — a reputation-risk summary: "Negatives" (count of negative answers), "Share of negatives among mentions" (%), and "Worst provider" — the engine that most often speaks about the brand negatively

-• "Negative answers" — a feed of every negatively-toned answer.
-Each shows the prompt ("What reviews does the brand get from entrepreneurs?"), the provider (Claude, DeepSeek…), when it happened, and the "Negative" and "Brand mentioned" badges
+• «Negative answers» is a stream of every response with negative sentiment.
+Each shows the prompt («best platforms to order design in Russia»), the provider (DeepSeek, Claude…), when it happened, and «Negative» and «Brand mentioned» badges

-• "Why negative" — the system explains what exactly works against the brand: e.g. "the summary table rates the brand's support and pricing transparency lowest, pointing to hidden fees".
-No need to reread the whole answer by hand
+• «Why negative» — the system explains what exactly works against the brand in the answer: for example, «the author flags the platform's high competition and its 20 percent commission as significant drawbacks».
+No need to reread the whole response by hand

 • You see the full answer text with the brand highlighted and a "Sources" block — the pages the model leaned on to form the negativity.
 That's the lead: negativity usually traces back to a specific outdated review or a competitor comparison